heptarch/heptarch.github.io/drafts/demon.md

 dancing around it, Ellen thinks, like angels on the head of a pin.
 Or perhaps not: the teardrops lengthen sharply inward, impaling the ball, and emerge on the other side.
-The whole figure convulses, and begins to body forth new and elaborate patchworks, like a dancing star.
+The whole figure convulses, and starts folding itself into new and elaborate patchworks, like a dancing star.

 A daemonic shape, she concludes, grinning, and switches it off.